therealsamf/gamelift/README.md

 # Use case

-This library enables a Node.js process to act as a GameLift compatible backend server.
+This library enables a Node.js process to act as a GameLift compatible backend game server.
 Node.js is not a popular choice to implement realtime multiplayer servers because of the performance requirements of those games.
 However, it's still a valid use case for many multiplayer games and this library allows developers whom are more familiar with Node.js and web development the ability to use a managed service like GameLift without having to develop their backend server in C++ or Unity/Unreal Engine.

 # Development